Daigo Saito: Biography

 Since 2019, he drives Toyota GR Supra in D1GP.
 He planned to enter Eurofighter BMW E92 but he was contacted by Toyota to use the newly released GR Supra and grabbed his first win with the chassis in 2021 in the third GR Supra he make.

-In 2022 he alongside his teammate Hokuto Matsuyama compete in Formula Drift Japan with an identical GR86 and change tire supplier to Yokohama.
+In 2022 he alongside his teammate Hokuto Matsuyama compete in Formula Drift Japan with an identical GR86 and change tire supplier to Yokohama while continue his D1GP campaign with GR Supra.
+However at the end of 2022, TMAR is disbanded.

+At 2023 Tokyo Auto Salon, it's announced that he will be using Toyo Tires for D1GP.
+However the deal is aborted due to unknown reason and he participate with Goodride on first two round before using Shibatire for the rest of the season.

 Formula Drift (USA)

 In 2012, Saito joined the Formula Drift series in the Achilles Radial Lexus SC430 powered by a Toyota 2JZ engine.
 He achieved his first podium finish in his first event of the series at Long Beach.
 He followed this win up with a 3rd-place finish in Round 2 at Atlanta, and then a 1st-place finish at Round 3 in Palm Beach and a 4th-place finish in Round 4 at Wall Speedway.
 He won the championship and was rookie of the year after winning 1st place at Irwindale, in Round 7.

 As part of the Achilles Radial Drift Team, his car is maintained and transported by Bridges Racing.

 Saito finished in third place during his second season in Formula DRIFT USA.
 He won three rounds (Atlanta, New Jersey & Irwindale) and second place at West Palm Beach.
 A crash during practice at Seattle and vehicle issues in Texas effectively removed him from the chance of winning back-to-back championships.

 Saito debuted a 1,200 hp Nissan GTR in April 2015 at the Formula DRIFT Streets of Long Beach event, and campaigned the car for the 2015 Formula DRIFT USA season.

 Saito did not participate in Formula Drift 2016, concentrating (and winning) on D1 Grand Prix series instead.
 He did the same in 2017.

 He planned to return to Formula Drift in 2020 and even already completed and shipped a 2JZ-powered Toyota GT86 to USA to be used in competition but due to the COVID-19 pandemic, Daigo had to abort the plan and sending back the car to Japan the following year.